cthoyt/cthoyt.github.io/_posts/2020-04-15-summarizing-chemrxiv.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">makes me wonder about the stats at <a href="https://twitter.com/ChemRxiv?ref_src=twsrc%5Etfw">@ChemRxiv</a> <a href="https://t.co/Ml5X8F4ckJ">https://t.co/Ml5X8F4ckJ</a></p>&mdash; Egon Willighⓐgen (@egonwillighagen) <a href="https://twitter.com/egonwillighagen/status/1219193083792969728?ref_src=twsrc%5Etfw">January 20, 2020</a></blockquote>

 It was a good day for me, which meant I was in the mood to take up the first challenged posed on Twitter.
-I found that [@fxcoudert](https://github.com/fxcoudert) has previously written a [python client](https://github.com/fxcoudert/tools/blob/master/chemRxiv/chemRxiv.py) for ChemRxiv.
+I found that François-Xavier Coudert ([@fxcoudert](https://github.com/fxcoudert)) has previously written a
+[python client](https://github.com/fxcoudert/tools/blob/master/chemRxiv/chemRxiv.py) for ChemRxiv.
 I made a pair of pull requests ([fxcoudert/tools#9](https://github.com/fxcoudert/tools/pull/9) and [fxcoudert/tools#10](https://github.com/fxcoudert/tools/pull/10)) to fix some bugs and make it importable